-Outdoor wooden decks are constantly exposed to nature’s elements including sun, rain, wind, fungi, mold, dust, pollen and dirt.
+Outdoor wooden decks are constantly exposed to nature’s elements, including sun, rain, wind, fungi, mold, dust, pollen, and dirt.
 Sunlight is the biggest culprit for deck discoloration.
-In short, the sun’s ultraviolet rays can break down the wood’s integrity eventually leading a gradual shift from its original pristine color to gray hues.
-Overtime this leads to changes in the deck’s appearance, which includes Fortunately, there are things that can be done to prevent or address deck discoloration.
+In short, the sun’s ultraviolet rays can break down the wood’s integrity, eventually leading to a gradual shift from its original pristine color to gray hues.
+Over time this leads to changes in the deck’s appearance, which includes Fortunately, some things can be done to prevent or address deck discoloration.

 Inspect and Make Repairs

-The first step in tackling discoloration is to conduct an inspection and make any necessary repairs.
-Carefully look for any stress signs, rot, lose or buckling boards, missing or damaged hardware, or other issues.
-Also, check under the deck for any structural damage or issues.
-Make a list of any issues and begin to make repairs.
+The first step in tackling discoloration is to inspect the deck and make any necessary repairs.
+Carefully look for any stress signs, rot, loose or buckling boards, missing or damaged hardware, or other issues.
+Also, check under the deck for any structural damage or problems.
+Make a list of any problems and begin to make deck repairs.

 Pressure washing is the best way to clean a deck.
-However, while it may appear simple, it actually requires significant skill to do it correctly.
+However, while it may appear simple, it requires significant skill to do it correctly.
 Moreover, it is also easy to unwittingly cost expensive damage.
-To ensure the work is done correctly, consider hiring professionals, such as Deck Doc, to clean the discolored deck.
+Consider hiring professionals, such as Deck Doc, to clean the discolored deck to ensure the work is done correctly.

-After repairs have been made and the deck has been properly cleaned, it’s time to apply stain.
+After repairs have been made and the deck has been adequately cleaned, it’s time to apply stain.
 The stain will serve as a protective finish.
 Experts recommend clear or transparent stains for new wood and semitransparent stains for older, discolored decks.
-This type of stain will still reveal the grain, while giving the deck service a nice color.
+This stain will still reveal the grain while giving the deck service a lovely color.
 Moreover, it offers additional protection from harsh weather elements and, unlike paint, it will need peel or chip.

 Some may want to apply paint to their deck.
-Unlike sealers, paint will not penetrate the wood.
-Instead it will provide good UV protection.
+Unlike sealers, the paint will not penetrate the wood.
+Instead, it will provide good UV protection.
 Painting a deck means that no natural wood grain will be visible.
 It will give a uniform appearance.
-However, overtime the paint will chip and peel, requiring stripping and reapplication.
+However, the paint will chip and peel over time, requiring stripping and reapplication.